dennislee928/dennis-s-note-vault/ietls sprint/Error log v4.md

 正確：

 - increased significantly
-    the number increased significantly, rising from 25% in 2000 to 48% in 2010, which
+    The number increased significantly, rising from 25% in 2000 to 48% in 2010, almost doubled.
 - rose sharply
+     The number rose subatantially,

 ---